Cuttack district: Education

+The oldest school near Odisha, Ravenshaw Collegiate School, is situated in the city and boasts renowned alumni including Harekrushna Mahatab, Biju Patnaik, and Netaji Subhas Chandra Bose.
+Secondary Board High School, Ravenshaw Girls' High School, Stewart School, and Delhi Public School Kalinga were a few other renowned schools.
+Ranihat High School, Nua Bazar High School, Odisha Police High School, Sri Aurobindo Institute of Higher Studies and Research Matrubhaban, Christ Collegiate School, Kamalakanta Vidayapitha, Peary Mohan Academy, Badambadi New Colony High School, Buckley Girls School, Sri Aurobindo School Of New Thought, CRRI High School.

+Cuttack's higher learning system, known as the 10+2+3/4 plan, provides for students to complete 10 years of formal schooling, two years of junior college, and possibly general or professional degree courses following that.
+Amongst the top colleges are Sailabala Women's College, the oldest in Odisha, Stewart Science College, and Ravenshaw College.

+Additionally, Cuttack is linked to professional and technical schools such as Madhusudan Law College, which will soon be a university, Bhubananda Odisha School of Engineering (BOSE), and the Institute of Management and Information Technology (IMIT).

+One of the first teacher training institutions in Odisha is the Radhanath Institute of Advanced Studies in Education (RNIASE), which was established in 1869.
+Urdu teacher training is offered by the Muslim Minority Govt Elementary Teacher Education Institution in Sheikh Bazar.

 Transport

 Cuttack's location places it at the centre of the road and railway network in Odisha.
 National Highway 16 connecting Kolkata and Chennai passes through the district.
 Major State Highways to Dhenkanal, Banki, Sambalpur and Puri take off from this road.
 Other important roads connect to Bhubaneswar, Khurda, Jagatsinghpur and Kendrapara.

 The main-line of the East Coast Railway connecting Howrah to Chennai Central has a station at Cuttack.
 Lines to Paradip and Sambalpur via Talcher take off from the district.
 Almost all trains passing through have a stop at Cuttack.

 Waterways were formerly extremely important but are almost extinct now.
 Limited boating takes place for pleasure or fishing on the Mahanadi.
 The nearest airport, Biju Patnaik International Airport is about 30 km away from Cuttack city.

 Economy

 Cuttack is widely known as the commercial capital of Odisha.
 It is believed to have the largest GDP among all cities in Odisha due to its large business houses and wide range of industries ranging from ferrous alloys, steel and logistics to agriculture and traditional industries like textiles and handicrafts.
 There are many trading houses in the city renowned nationally and internationally.
 The Port of Paradip around 85 km from the city facilitates the process.